How Long is an Average Furnace Life?

 Add a Programmable Thermostat

-Programmable thermostats allow homeowners to control the temperature of their homes automatically, decreasing the amount of time that their furnaces run needlessly.
-This saves them money and time.
+Programmable thermostats allow homeowners to control the temperature of their homes automatically.
+This decreases the amount of time that their furnaces run needlessly, saving time and money in the process.

 Seal Leaks Around the Home

-If there are leaks in your air ducts, some of the heated air will escape and not be delivered to your living space, meaning that the furnace will have to work harder to heat your home to the desired temperature.
-Seal leaks around ductwork, doors and windows to increase your furnace's efficiency and life span.
+If there are leaks in your air ducts, some of the heated air will escape rather than being delivered to your living space.
+This means that the furnace will have to work harder to heat your home to the desired temperature.
+Once you seal leaks in the ductwork, doors, and windows, you’ll find an increase in your furnace's efficiency and lifespan.

 Reduce Humidity

-If a furnace is in a humid environment, it will rust more quickly, which will shorten its life span.
-The best way to avoid this problem is by not installing it in a humid environment, although if your existing system is in a humid place, you can reduce the humidity by running a dehumidifier.
+If a furnace is in a humid environment, it will rust more quickly and shorten its lifespan.
+The best way to avoid this problem is by not installing it in a humid environment, but that isn’t always a real possibility.
+If your existing system is in a humid place, using a dehumidifier can make a big difference.

 Clean Filters Regularly

-Regularly cleaning the filters on your furnace will help to prevent dirt and dust from damaging your furnace.
-It also prevents these particles from circulating around in your home, thereby reducing the number of household allergens.
-We recommend that you check your filters at least once a month when your furnace is being used heavily.
-This is one of the simplest furnace maintenance tasks and anyone can do it.
-The filter is usually located between the blower and the return air duct, and removing it is generally easy, although you might need a screwdriver to pry open the door.
-After you've cleaned or replaced the filter, make sure you insert the filter in the right direction, which will be indicated on the filter itself.
+Regularly cleaning the filters on your furnace will prevent dirt and dust damage.
+It also prevents these particles from circulating in your home, reducing the number of household allergens so you and your loved ones can breathe easy.
+We recommend that you check your filters at least once a month when your furnace is in use.
+The filter is most frequently found between the blower and the return air duct.
+Removing it is generally an easy task, although you might need a screwdriver to pry open the door.
+After you've cleaned or replaced the filter, make sure you insert the filter in the correct direction (this should be indicated on the filter itself).
+Be sure to consult your owner’s manual if you have any questions or concerns about the process.

 Just as with any other important appliance in your home, proper maintenance is critical for your furnace.
-To make sure your unit is operating with the highest efficiency possible and prevent costly repairs, you should have your furnace inspected by a professional at least once a year.
+To make sure your unit is operating with the highest efficiency possible and mitigate the likelihood of costly repairs, you should have your furnace inspected by a professional at least once a year.
 Ideally, this should be at the end of the winter season.
-If the HVAC system also has AC, both systems should be inspected at the same time.
+If your HVAC system also has AC, both systems should be inspected at the same time.

 What to Look for in a Replacement Furnace